 As you can see the interface is quite simple.
-On the left we have 3 links to “views” of your todo list.
+On the left, we have three links to “views” of your todo list.
 ‘Inbox” is used for anything that you did not assign to a project.
 “Today’ contains any items that are due today.
-‘Next 7 days’ contain a list of the items due in the next 7 days.
+‘Next 7 days’ contain a list of the items due in the next seven days.
 There are then links to the projects, that you create with the color your assigned them.
 The slightly grayed out number represents how many items are in the view or project.

 Adding a Task

 Just a note, I did not receive anything for this blog post.
-I wrote the post because the application/service has been very helpful for me and I wanted to share.
+I wrote the post because the application/service has been beneficial for me and I wanted to share.